plausible/docs/docs/self-hosting-configuration.md

 ---

 :::note
-This section is for self-hosting our analytics on your server and managing your infrastructure (installation, maintenance, upgrades, server capacity, uptime, backup and so on).
-This is different from Plausible Analytics Cloud where we manage everything for your ease and convenience.
-[Take a look at the differences between Plausible Cloud and Self-Hosted](https://plausible.io/self-hosted-web-analytics).
+The easiest way to get started with Plausible is with [our official managed service in the Cloud](https://plausible.io/#pricing).
+It takes 2 minutes to start counting your stats with a worldwide CDN, high availability, backups, security and maintenance all done for you by us.
+Our managed hosting can save a substantial amount of developer time and resources.
+For most sites this ends up being the best value option and the revenue goes to funding the maintenance and further development of Plausible.
+So you’ll be supporting open source software and getting a great service!
+The section below is for self-hosting our analytics on your server and managing your infrastructure.
 :::

 When running a Plausible release, the following configuration parameters can be supplied as environment variables.